GarmanGroup/RIDL/README.md

 `dir` The directory where the output files should be written.

-The dataset information for the damage series is input broken down into three sections: `INITIALDATASET`, `LATERDATASET` and `PHASEDATASET`.
+The dataset information for the damage series is broken down into three sections: `INITIALDATASET`, `LATERDATASET` and `PHASEDATASET`.

 The `INITIALDATASET` section contains information about the first dataset within the damage series: